Soul Calibur 2

 ...Once again, Namco really went all out for console and delivered an awesome

 package.
-SC2 also has some great options, including the ability to toggle between English
+SC2 also had some innovative options at the time, including the ability to toggle between English

-and Japanese voices (which wasn't a staple option for fighting games at the time)!
+and Japanese voices (which wasn't a staple option for fighting games back then).

 Kawano, Aya Takemura